 A negotiable instrument is a document that guarantees payment of a specific amount of money to a specified person (the payee).
 It requires payment either upon demand or at a set time and is structured like a contract.

-- Negotiable instruments are distinct from non-negotiable instruments in that they can be transferred to different people, and, in that case, the new holder obtains full legal title to it.
+Negotiable instruments are distinct from non-negotiable instruments in that they can be transferred to different people, and, in that case, the new holder obtains full legal title to them.

 Features of Negotiable Instruments